leilaerhili/TheSneakyEthicsGame/readme.md

 ## Running it

-Designed for ~12 players (3–4 per team plus civilians) and about 90 minutes.
-The script in `game.md` walks a Game Master through the world setup, three rounds with branching outcomes, the debrief, and a list of debrief questions.
+Designed for ~12 players (2–4 per team plus civilians) and about 90 minutes.
+The script in `game.pdf` walks a Game Master through the world setup, three rounds with branching outcomes, the debrief, and a list of debrief questions.

 ## Themes